ngx-formly/ngx-formly/demo/src/app/guides/custom-formly-field.md

 ## Creating a Custom Template

-Creating a custom template is quite easy, but also very flexible, the following example shows how we can create a simple input type:
+Creating a custom template is quite easy, but also very flexible.
+The following example shows how we can create a simple input type:

-The live example can be found in stackblitz: https://stackblitz.com/edit/ngx-formly-custom-template
+The live example can be found in stackblitz: [demo](https://stackblitz.com/edit/ngx-formly-custom-template)

-1. Defining the Field Type class and it's template:
+1. Defining the Field Type class and its template:

   First you have to create a component representing the field which extends `FieldType` class.